 Getting rid of strep throat is why you’re here.
 You may have thought you were only coming down with a common cold, but now you can’t swallow anything and you’re practically choking on your tonsils.
 Do you feel a fever?
 Are there red and white spots on your sore throat?
 These are the symptoms of strep throat, known by people who care as streptococcus, also known as strep a.
 There is such a thing as strep b.
 (Group B streptococcus, or simply GBS) that young children and pregnant women should be aware of because it can be passed from mother to child at birth and has caused the deaths of many infants–something that can be avoided if the mother is given strep antibiotics during labor.

-You shouldn’t have to worry, according to the DHPE, most people carry strep b. bacteria without getting an infection, and it’s only when an immune system is weakened sufficiently that strep b. becomes a problem.
+You shouldn’t have to worry, according to the Directors of Health Promotion and Education, most people carry strep b. bacteria without getting an infection, and it’s only when an immune system is weakened sufficiently that it becomes a problem.
 Chances are that you’re not suffering from strep b. but strep a., the more common of the two bacterial infections.
-This is what you should do to get rid of strep throat.
+This is what you should do to get rid of strep throat whenever it comes up.

 Strep Throat Symptoms

 Aside from the usual cold and flu symptoms, if you notice symptoms of strep throat like red and white spots on your tonsils, a sore throat, difficulty swallowing or breathing, swollen tonsils, swollen lymph nodes, headaches, fever, loss of apetite, and nausea, it is a good idea to see your family pracitioner to get a strep test (strep culture) done to check for strep a and/or strep b.

 Best Treatments for Strep Throat